-ITB 13.1 The paragraph 13.1 is substituted with the following: The Bid submitted by the Bidder shall comprise the following: (a)The Contractor's Bid (in the format indicated in Section IV, "Bidding Forms"); (b) Bid Security in accordance with ITB 17; (c) The List of Activities valued (that is, with prices shown); (NOT APPLICABLE) (d) Qualification Information Form and Documents; (e) Alternative offers where invited (NOT APPLICABLE); and (f) The Successful Bidder shall submit the following additional documents before signing the Contract , considering the instructions and specifications included in Section IV and Annex VII.7: Supervision and Quality Assurance Guide (SQA) Guide on the work program (GWP) Environmental, social, safety and health in the workplace Management Strategies and Implementation Plans (ESHS-MSIP).
-The Successful Bidder shall submit a detailed outline of an Environmental and Social Management Plan that will broadly address Management Strategies and Implementation Plans (MSIP) to manage the relevant Environmental, Social, Health and Safety (ESHS) risks identified in the EMEP Environmental and Social Management Plan (Section VII.4 Accompanying Documents) inclusive of a strategy to comply with the EMEP Grievance Redress Mechanism and a strategy to ensure gender equality in the workforce.
+ITB 13.1 The paragraph 13.1 is substituted with the following: The Bid submitted by the Bidder shall comprise the following: (a)The Contractor's Bid (in the format indicated in Section IV, "Bidding Forms"); (b) Bid Security in accordance with ITB 17; (c) There is no List of Activities in this RFB; (d) Qualification Information Form and Documents; (e) Alternative offers are not permitted; and (f) The Successful Bidder shall submit the following additional documents before signing the Contract, considering the instructions and specifications included in Section IV and Annex VII.7: Supervision and Quality Assurance Guide (SQA) Guide on the work program (GWP) • Environmental, social, safety and health in the workplace Management Strategies and Implementation Plans (ESHS- MSIP).
+The Successful Bidder shall submit a detailed outline of an Environmental and Social Management Plan that will broadly address Management Strategies and Implementation Plans (MSIP) to manage the relevant Environmental, Social, Health and Safety (ESHS) risks identified in the EMEP Environmental and Social Management Plan (Annex VII.2,2) inclusive of a strategy to comply with the EMEP Grievance Redress Mechanism and a strategy to ensure gender equality in the workforce.
 Subcontractors must include appropriate environmental and social protection measures in line with the ESMP. • Environmental, Social, Safety and Health in the Workplace Code of Conduct (ESHS) The Successful Bidder shall submit its Code of Conduct that will apply to Contractor's Personnel to ensure compliance with its Environmental, Social, Health and Safety (ESHS) obligations under the contract.
 All workers should sign and adhere to the code of conduct.
 In addition, the Bidder shall detail how this Code of Conduct will be implemented.
 This will include: how it will be introduced into conditions of employment/engagement, what training will be provided, how it will be monitored and how the Contractor proposes to deal with any breaches.
 The Contractor shall be required to implement the agreed Code of Conduct.